celestiaorg/go-header/p2p/p2p.md

 ### Exchange Server

-ExchangeServer represents the server-side component (p2p server) for responding to inbound header requests.
-The exchange server needs to be initialized using self [host.Host][host] and a [store](../specs/src/specs/store.md).
+ExchangeServer represents the server-side component (P2P server) for responding to inbound header requests.
+The exchange server needs to be initialized using self [host.Host][host] and a [store][store].
 Optional `ServerParameters` as shown below, can be set during the server initialization.

 ```
 // ServerParameters is the set of parameters that must be configured for the exchange.